-With an Echelon Premier Membership too, you gain access to more than 3,000 live and on-demand connected fitness classes to help you figure out running routines that best suit your goal of losing weight.
+By getting an Echelon Premier Membership, you'll have access to over 3,000 live and on-demand connected fitness classes.
+These classes can help you find the running routines that align with your weight loss goals.

-Running on a treadmill can also be extremely effective for burning calories provided you're coming at it with the right intensity.
-In fact, research by Zeni et al. found more energy was used by participants using a treadmill compared to when they used a skiing simulator, rowing ergometer, and stair stepper.
+Running on a treadmill can also be highly efficient for burning calories, especially when approached with the right intensity.
+In a study conducted by Zeni et al., participants using a treadmill burned more energy compared to those using a skiing simulator, rowing ergometer, and stair stepper.

 Choosing the right form of cardio to help you lose weight can be tricky at times.
 Don't worry though because we've answered some of the most commonly asked questions surrounding exercise machines to help you figure out exactly what it is you're looking for.

 What should you look for from an exercise machine for weight loss?